 Many people wait years before they finally get help.
-They tell themselves things like, “I shouldn’t make a big deal about this . . .”
-“I should be able to get over this . . . ” “There isn’t anything I can do . . .”
+They tell themselves things like, “I shouldn’t make a big deal about this”, or “I should be able to get over this ”, or “There isn’t anything I can do”.
 Getting help doesn’t have to be a bad thing.
 It takes a lot of courage and a lot of guts to reach out for help.

 You can improve if you get the right help.
 That means finding working with a helping professional who understands your problem, knows the challenges you are going through, and gives you steps to start to building your confidence again and proving to yourself that you can start living life.